ayust/alpha-guide/content/corps/index.md

 {{% notice warning %}}
 Remember that once you trade items, send someone isk or give anything else away they can do whatever they want with it.
-Be wary if a recruiter asks for a fee to join their corportation or offers to move your items.
+Be wary if a recruiter asks for a fee to join their corporation or offers to move your items.
 It might be a scam.
 {{% /notice %}}

 {{% notice info %}}